-As for my “job”, for the last 8 years I’ve been operating a pool & spa service company with my brother.
+As for my “job”, I am a CPO (Certified Pool & Spa Operator) running a pool & spa service company with my brother.

 In the past, I’ve also worked as shipping/receiving & warehouse manager, assembly department foreman, purchasing & inventory control manager, publications manager, technical writer, copywriter, and graphic designer for various industrial equipment manufacturing firms in Indianapolis; as technical writer/copywriter/publications manager, I developed and published some 40 equipment user and parts manuals for distribution in both in the US and the UK.

 I’ve also worked in retail management, such as store manager/company manager trainer for a large video store chain in Indianapolis, tool & hardware lead and shift manager for Sears (also in Indy), and shift manager for Borders Bookstore at McCarran International Airport here in Las Vegas.

 In more recent years, I’ve worked as an independent contractor, including property maintenance, satellite dish installation, and of course swimming pool & spa service and equipment repair & installation.

 In 2000, while in Cypress (Houston) Texas pursuing helicopter pilot training (at Helicopter Services, Inc., David Wayne Hooks Memorial Airport), I penned my first short story, A Sweet Ride, which remains a reader favorite to this day.
 Shortly thereafter, I wrote my first novella, Roughing It.